 After over four decades of discussion, the implementation of a so-called “Unitary Patent Package”, i.e. the establishment of a Unitary Patent and a Unified Patent Court (UPC), is in its final stages.

-Only the UK and Germany are required to ratify the Unified Patent Court Agreement for it to come into effect, but with a delay in UK ratification occasioned by the snap UK General Election and German ratification being held up by a referral to its Constitutional Court, the earliest the new scheme is expected to start is the first quarter of 2019.
+Only Germany is required to ratify the Unified Patent Court Agreement for it to come into effect, but with German ratification being held up by a referral to its Constitutional Court, the earliest the new scheme is expected to start is the first quarter of 2019.

 The Unitary Patent Package aims to provide a single approach to patent protection and enforcement across 25 European Union Member States with a combined population of over 400 million.